ci-compass/cicf/week01-commandline/README.md

 	cd ..

-Sometimes it is tedious to type the entire directory path, this is a good oppertunity to use the tab compleation.
+Sometimes it is tedious to type the entire directory path, this is a good opportunity to use the tab completion.
 You can see which directory you are in with the `pwd` command.

 	pwd